-We envision a world where all individuals affected by addiction have access to the support they need when seeking help, without stigma or discrimination.
+We envision a world where all individuals have access to the informed services and supports in seeking help for their substance use health without stigma or discrimination.

 Stigma is best understood as a deeply held set of false beliefs about a group of people with at least one attribute in common.
 This allows the judgement, oppression and discrimination of those people to take place.
 This is done by either overt actions or silent complicity with those actions.
 (CAPSA, 2020)